Investigations

 An Engineering Analysis like EA24001 is the deeper technical phase that follows a PE.
 NHTSA requests design, warranty, and field-failure data from the manufacturer, conducts its own testing when needed, and determines whether the evidence supports a safety defect finding that would compel a recall.

-Investigators summarized the matter as follows: "On July 28, 2023, The Office of Defects Investigation (ODI) opened a Preliminary Evaluation (PE23-014) after receiving 12 Vehicle Owner Questionnaires (VOQs) reporting loss of steering control in model years (MY) 2023 Te..."
+Investigators summarized the matter as follows: "On July 28, 2023, the Office of Defects Investigation (ODI) opened a Preliminary Evaluation (PE23014) to investigate instances of loss of electronic power-assisted steering in MY 2023 Tesla Model 3 and MY 2023 Tesla Mode..."
 Investigations are the early-warning layer of the federal auto-safety system, sitting upstream of formal recalls and defect orders.
 Whether this one closes without action or escalates into an Engineering Analysis, the full history stays in the ODI archive so researchers, litigators, and buyers can pull the paper trail at any time.
 Related TESLA files, listed below, give context on whether this is an isolated concern or part of a broader pattern across the brand.

 Status